lguzzon-scratchbook/brunch-with-phonegap-lungo/README.md

-# PhoneGap with lungo.js and brunch.io
+# Brunch with PhoneGap and Lungo
 This is a simple template for [PhoneGap](http://phonegap.com/), [Lungo](http://lungo.tapquo.com/) and [Brunch](http://brunch.io/).

 Main languages are [CoffeeScript](http://coffeescript.org/),